MichaelELeonard/NoSQL-Challenge/README.md

 * What are the top 5 establishments with a “RatingValue” rating value of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?
 * How many establishments in each Local Authority area have a hygiene score of 0?

-The results of these four questions were pulled from the database using techniques learned in class with the solution then uploaded into a Pandas Dataframe for examination.

 ### WHICH ESTABLISHMENTS HAVE A HYGIENE SCORE EQUAL TO 20?

 <img src="Pics/Analysis1.png" width="617" height="403">